release notes inspiration

 Have you had enough of cringing at the puns in those topic sentences?
 Great, we can move on to the less topical items of this release.
 We’ve also added better deep linking support for publications and granted writers the ability to opt into curating their stories in the post editor.”

-See how these release notes aren’t dry?
-They’re easy to understand, witty, and represent the brand well.
-Creating good release notes is not just about letting users know you made changes; it’s letting them know why you made the changes while throwing in a little bit of character.
+Both of these release note examples are funny and stylish.
+They’re easy to understand, witty, and represent their brands well.
+Creating good release notes is not just about letting users know you made changes; it’s letting them know why you made the changes while throwing in a bit of character.

 Mediums App Release Notes

-Asana, Twitter, and Netflix can make boring updates funny and exciting to read.
+Asana, Twitter, and Netflix can make even the most mundane updates funny and exciting to read.

 For example: